 As employees are engaged, they will help improve your business by providing feedback.
 Engaged employees that are empowered to participate are the kind of employees that push a company to new levels with collaboration.
 Make sure your policies are supporting the kind of ideation and innovation that employee advocates can really get behind and you will only see your advocates become more vocal in their support.

-A company that has many employees all talking about the value of their workplace is the kind of company that has a much easier time getting new talent to apply and accept open positions.
-Since small businesses often struggle to offer the kind of prestige and upward movement that larger companies offer, they often benefit most from this kind of advertising to potential talent leads.
-Better talent and new hires means better business results.
+A company that has many employees all talking about the value of their workplace is the kind of company that has a much easier time getting new talent to apply and accepts open positions.
+Since businesses without a recognizable brand name often struggle to offer the kind of prestige and upward movement that larger companies offer, they often benefit most from this kind of advertising to potential talent leads.
+Better talent and new hires mean better business results.